fightforthefuture/votebot-www/app/_states/ms.md

 ## Voter ID

-All Mississippians voting at the polls will be required to show a photo ID card.

-Acceptable forms of ID include: driver's license; photo ID card issued by a branch, department, or entity of the State of Mississippi; U.S. passport; government employee ID card; firearms license; student photo ID issued by an accredited Mississippi university, college, or community/junior college; U.S. military ID; tribal photo ID; any other photo ID issued by any branch, department, agency or entity of the United States government or any State government; or a Mississippi Voter ID Card.
+You will need to show photo ID to vote in Mississippi.
+Acceptable forms include: Mississippi driver's license or state ID card; US passport; employee ID card issued by any agency of the US government, State of Mississippi, or local government unit in Mississippi; firearms license; student photo ID issued by an accredited Mississippi university, college, or community/junior college; US military ID; or a tribal photo ID.

-Voters without ID: A voter who is unable to present an acceptable form of photo ID is entitled to vote by an affidavit ballot
+Voters without ID: If your name does not appear on the poll book or if you do not have an acceptable form of photo ID, you can vote an affidavit ballot.